Sherlock River (Western Australia)

 The Sherlock River is a river in the Pilbara region of Western Australia.
 It was named on 11 July 1861 by the surveyor and explorer Frank Gregory while on expedition in the area.

-The headwaters of the river rise from numerous springs on the Abydos Plain below the Mungaroona Range near the western edge of the Mungaroona Range Nature Reserve then flows in a northerly direction past the Chichester Range and then continuing North.
+The headwaters of the river rise from numerous springs on the Abydos Plain below the Mungaroona Range near the western edge of the Mungaroona Range Nature Reserve then flow in a northerly direction past the Chichester Range and then continuing north.
 The river crosses the North West Coastal Highway near Mount Fraser before discharging into Sherlock Bay and the Indian Ocean.